CloudChi/FX-Framework/Script_Functions_And_Types.md

       - Mode (Browse, Find, etc)
       - Layout / Tables / Fields
       - Either:
-        - Handles being called from any Context
+        - Handles being called from any context
-        - Returns error if not in right Context
+        - Returns error if not in right context

   - ## Non-Subscripts
     - Often display any returned errors
     - Accept parameters in JSON format
     - Within a given Type they are often copies of each other
-    - > Should include screenshot example of this???
     - Types:
       - Schedule
       - Export